-Healing garden, on the east side of the hospital, provides a peaceful environment for patients, visitors and staff.
+Healing garden, on the east side of the hospital, for a peaceful environment

 Mail, flowers and balloons will be delivered to the patient's room or forwarded to a home address if the patient has been discharged.
 (Some exceptions in critical care areas.)
-Because many patients are allergic to latex balloons, please don't bring them to the hospital.
+Many patients are allergic to latex balloons; please don't bring them to the hospital.

-Newspapers are available in the front lobby outside the main entrance and east entrance.
+Newspapers in the front lobby outside the main entrance and east entrance

 All patients receive nutritionally balanced meals, including those with special dietary needs.